-In this paper, we review the explicit construction of the Unruh state on Kerr-de Sitter spacetimes under the assumption of mode stability \cite{Klein}.
-This state is not only physically motivated \cite{U}, but also satisfies the Hadamard property.
-We also show how the proof of the Hadamard property, given in \cite{Klein} for slowly rotating black holes with small cosmological constants, can be extended to all subextreme rotating black holes with small cosmological constant.
-The argument is purely geometrical, and generalizes a corresponding result obtained in \cite{KHa} for the Kerr spacetime to Kerr-de Sitter.
+The Unruh state is not only physically motivated \cite{U}, but also satisfies the Hadamard property.
+We also show how the proof of the Hadamard property, given in \cite{Klein} for slowly rotating black holes with small cosmological constants, can be extended to all subextreme rotating black holes with a small cosmological constant.
+The argument is purely geometrical, and generalises a corresponding result obtained in \cite{KHa} for the Kerr spacetime to Kerr-de Sitter.
 Finally, we discuss how this state can be used to study the stress-energy tensor of the quantum field at the inner horizon of the black hole.
 We recall numerical results obtained using this state \cite{KSCH}.
-By giving a reformulation of the results in \cite{HK}, we not only show that these numerical results are, to leading order, state-independent, but also how this universality of the leading divergence can be generalized to a larger class of quadratic observables.
+By giving a reformulation of the results in \cite{HK}, we not only show that these numerical results are, to leading order, state-independent, but also how this universality of the leading divergence can be generalised to a larger class of quadratic observables.

 The paper is structured as follows.
 In Section \ref{sec:KdS}, we introduce the Kerr and Kerr-de Sitter spacetime and review some of its properties.
 In Section~\ref{sec:Unruh}, we discuss the free scalar field theory, recall the construction of the Unruh state for this theory on the Kerr-de Sitter spacetime, and show how the proof of the Hadamard property of the Unruh state can be extended.
 The application of the state for a discussion of the stress-energy tensor at the inner horizon is presented in Section~\ref{sec:appli}.
 We summarise in Section~\ref{sec:Summary}.